theGreatWhiteShark/thegreatwhiteshark.music.io/content/linux-audio/tuxguitar-using-zynaddsubfx.md

 # Notes

 I'm still using version 2.4.3 of ZynAddSubFX.
-So no need for the new and improved interface.
+So, no need for the new and improved interface.
 But if you like this project and use it quite frequently, be sure to thank its developers appropriately. ;)